breizhmg/dap-py/a2e/README.md

 ## Setup
 First, import the module:
 ```
-from A2e import A2e
+from a2e import A2e
 ```
-Then, create an instance of the A2e class.:
+Then, create an instance of the A2e class:
 ```
 a2e = A2e.A2e()
 ```